Open Source DNA Ladder Plasmids

 It’s because at Gene And Cell Technologies, we don’t’ just say we’re different, but we really are different.
 We are not primarily a reagent company.
 We are primarily a science company, attempting to develop futuristic regenerative medicine therapies.
 There’s nothing wrong with earning some money along the way.
 But primarily, we do it because we want those medicines to exist.
 And you, the world’s scientists, and are discovering the knowledge needed for that.
 We will do business with you as equals at reasonable prices, but we will not attempt to trap you in the kinds of dependencies that traditional science vending companies do.
 Our open source ladder plasmids are just one small example of that.

 The plasmids come in liquid form in TE buffer.
 In this form, they are stable against ambient temperature for a very longtime.
 Due to the EDTA in the TE, they are not suitable for direct enzymatic reactions.
 Instead, please transform them into a suitable E. coli strain for plasmid maintenance (e.g. 5alpha, 10beta).
 Freeze glycerol stocks, and do your own plasmid preps without EDTA to produce ladder.

-The typical use case is 500 ng total DNA per gel, although with modern gel dyes (Sybr Green, Gel Green etc), one can get away with substantially less.
-In other words, a single 2L EasyGrow run will typically yield enough ladder for thousands to tens of thousands of gels.
+The typical use case is 500 ng total ladder mixture DNA per gel.
+With modern gel dyes (Sybr Green, Gel Green etc), one can get away with substantially less.
+In other words, a single 1L culture (SB, baffled flask) will typically yield enough ladder for hundreds or thousands of gels.